A Much-Needed Submitter-Contributor Appreciation Post

 Whether admitting it or not, the acolyte, a wretch in torn cloth, dreams only of finding the best.

-Posted on August 28, 2013, in Why So Serious and tagged alex grover, artwork, brittany wright, gap-toothed madness, jeremiah walton, literary magazines, literary world, magazines, nostrovia, photography, poetry, prose, richard barnhardt, submissions, the traveling poet, yorick magazine.
+Posted on August 28, 2013, in Why So Serious and tagged artwork, brittany wright, gap-toothed madness, jeremiah walton, literary magazines, literary world, magazines, nostrovia, photography, poetry, prose, richard barnhardt, submissions, the traveling poet, yorick magazine.
 Bookmark the permalink.
 1 Comment.